Economic Recovery Plan: UM Secures Nearly €18 Million for Energy-Efficiency Renovations of Its Buildings

 A challenge for the teams

-The challenge for the teams was commensurate with the stakes, as the government gave institutions barely a month to submit their projects.
-Three major energy and ecological renovation projects were put forward: the main building ofthe UFR STAPS, several buildings on the pharmacy campus, and a building on the Triolet site, all of which "require major work to improve energy performance, as well as renovation and restructuring of the premises,"says Bernard Maurin, Vice President for Real Estate and Sustainable Development.
+The challenge facing the teams was commensurate with the stakes, as the government gave institutions barely a month to submit their proposals.
+Three major energy-efficiency and eco-renovation projects were highlighted: the main building ofthe UFR STAPS, several buildings on the pharmacy campus, and a building on the Triolet site—buildings that“require major work to improve energy performance, as well as renovation and restructuring of the premises,”says Bernard Maurin, Vice President for Real Estate and Sustainable Development.

 A tight schedule

-However, all this work will have to be carried out within a very tight schedule.
-"The contracts must be awarded before the end of this year and the work completed before the end of 2023.
-This is another challenge, this time an operational one," explains Bernard Maurin.
-"But we understand the logic behind it, as it is also a question of reviving business activity and therefore employment," continues Philippe Augé.
+However, all of this work will have to be carried out on a very tight schedule.“The contracts must be awarded by the end of this year, and the work must be completed by the end of 2023.
+That’s another challenge—an operational one this time, explains Bernard Maurin.“But we understand the reasoning behind it, since the goal is also to boost business activity and, consequently, employment,” adds Philippe Augé.